- 1 Introduction

 Epilepsy Seizure Prediction

 Seizure prediction systems hold promise for improving the quality of life for patients with epilepsy that afflicts nearly 1% of the world's population.
-In this project, your goal would be to develop efficient algorithms for EEG as well as non-EEG signals to predict an upcoming seizure in a low power device.
-The abilities of HD computing for one-shot and online learning come to rescue.
+In this project, your goal would be to develop efficient systems for EEG as well as non-EEG signals to predict an upcoming seizure in a low power device.
+This covers a wide range of efficient techniques in analog front-end, digital signal processing, and algorithmic aspects.
+The abilities of HD computing for one-shot, online learning, and interpretable codes come to rescue.

 Online Brain-Computer Interfaces